ntop/n2n/doc/Crypto.md

 ```

 The time stamp consists of the 52-bit microsecond value, a 8-bit counter in case of equal following time stamps and, a 4-bit flag field F (accuracy indicator in last bit). edge and supernode monitor their own time stamps for doublets which would indicate an accuracy issue.
 If the counter overflows on the same time stamp, the sub-second part of the time stamp will also become counter.
-In this case, the whole stamp carries the accurcy bit flag (lowest bit) set so other edges and supernodes can handle this stamp appropriately.
+In this case, the whole stamp carries the accuracy bit flag (lowest bit) set so other edges and supernodes can handle this stamp appropriately.

 Encrypting this pre-IV using a block cipher step will generate a pseudo-random looking IV which gets written to the packet and used for the header encryption.